-Compare Extraction Process: Cacay Oil vs Rosehip Oil
+What is Cacay Oil vs Rosehip Oil Extraction process?

 Rosehip and Cacay are both indigenous to South America.
 Rosehip oil is extracted from seeds of rosehip (Rosa canina L.).
 An appreciable number of lipophilic antioxidants is present, especially the tocopherols and carotenoids.
 Rosehip oil also contains high level of phenolic acids, especially p-coumaric acid methyl ester, vanillin, and vanillic acid.
 Due its high composition of UFAs and antioxidants, this oil has relatively high protection against inflammation and oxidative stress .
 Shabikin et al. has tested the efficacy of topical rosehip seed oil together with an oral fat-soluble vitamins on different inflammatory dermatitis such as eczema, neurodermatitis, and cheilitis, with promising findings of the topical use of rosehip seed oil on these inflammatory dermatoses .